Sung-Bong-Kang/hGMNet/README.md

-# Automatic pipeline of microbiome PheWAS for the discovery of host-microbe interaction networks
+# Automatic pipeline of microbiome PheWAS for the discovery of host-microbe interaction networks -Beta
 ## hGMNet : host Genetics and Microbe interaction Networks